-On your eligibility date, you are automatically enrolled in either the In-Area or Out-of-State Plan, depending on your eligibility county.
-If you do not want HealthSelect coverage, you must either select another coverage, if available, or waive coverage with your Benefits Coordinator, or online, on or before your eligibility date.
+If, on your eligibility date, you are a Subscriber receiving active employee benefits, you are automatically enrolled in either the In-Area or Out-of-State Plan, depending on your eligibility county.
+If you do not want the plan in which you are automatically enrolled, you must elect other coverage, if available, or waive coverage with your Benefits Coordinator, or online, on or before your eligibility date.